jmsgrogan/MicrovesselChaste/doc/tutorials/TestBuildVesselNetworkTutorial_md.md

         BaseUnits::Instance()->SetReferenceTimeScale(60.0 * unit::seconds);
 ```

-All geometric features, `VesselNodes`, `Parts`, `RegularGrids` use the `DimensionalChastePoint` as their base representation of spatial
+All geometric features, `VesselNodes`, `Parts`, `RegularGrids` use the `Vertex` as their base representation of spatial
 location, meaning that it is straight-forward to change or even mix length scales in a simulation.

 Now we proceed to making some nodes, which are point features from which vessels can be constructed.
 They are initialized in the same way as
-a `DimensionalChastePoint`, but use a convenience `Create` factory method to get a shared pointer.
+a `Vertex`, but use a convenience `Create` factory method to get a shared pointer.
 We will create a 2D Y shaped network.
 Again, we will avoid the tedium of manual network creation in later examples.

 ```cpp